Breads & Doughs

 How To Make Homemade Crescent Rolls

-2. Stir in the yogurt and then knead for about a minute until a smooth dough forms.
+2. Stir in the yogurt* and then knead for about a minute until the mixture forms a smooth dough. (*Keep in mind that all yogurts have a different moisture content so you might need a little more or a little less!)

 Gemma’s Pro Chef Tips For Making Homemade Crescent Rolls